niazoys/Dicom-image-viewer/README.md

+# Description
+A python GUI program to view dicom images.Brightness and contrast of the images can be adjusted.
+It also has different viewing method to choose from.

-# Dicom-image-viewer
+# How to run
 - Run the run.gui.py file with the following command: python run_gui.py -f *Dicom image fileName*
-- Brightness and Contrast can be adjusted.
-- Different Viewing method
 - Run displayThumbnil.py for displaying thumbnil for all the dicom images in a directory.
 Command: python displayThumbnil.py -d *directoy*

  # Dependencies